 Anterior Total Hip Replacement

-Anterior hip replacement surgery is the newest hip replacement surgery.
-It’s a minimally invasive technique that accesses the hip from the front, sparing the major muscles.
-Thus, minimizing tissue damage and recovery occurs more quickly and with much less discomfort.
+Anterior hip replacement surgery is the newest type of hip replacement surgery.
+It’s a minimally invasive technique that accesses the hip from the front, sparing the major muscles, minimizing tissue damage.
+Recovery occurs more quickly and with much less discomfort.

 For years, total hip replacement surgery used two primary techniques which involved accessing the joint from the back (or posterior) or from the side (lateral).
 Both techniques, while effective, involve cutting major muscle groups, therefore making recovery longer and more uncomfortable.